 Every email you write should have these 5 Essential Elements covered:

-- The From Field: Your name needs to be displayed properly.
+- The From Field: Display your name correctly.
 John F. Doe.
 Not john f doe, or john doe, j. doe.
-Proper capitalization is very important here.
-When your name is in all lower case you open the door to being perceived a spammer or worse yet – lacking education or tech savvy.
+Proper capitalization is the sign of an educated communicator.
+Names in lower case provide a perception of a spammer or, worse yet – lacking education or tech-savvy.

-- The Subject Line: A short, sweet and well thought out Subject is crucial and in some cases can help to ensure your email gets opened.
-Keeping your Subject to 5-7 words that accurately identify the topic and context of your email is imperative.
-Feel free to modify the Subject field in ongoing conversations to reflect when the direction or topic of the conversation has changed.
+- The Subject Line: A short, sweet, and well-thought-out Subject is crucial.
+Your Subject field will determine if your email even gets opened.
+Keep your Subject to 5-7 words that accurately identify the topic and context of your email.
+Then, modify the Subject field in ongoing conversations to reflect when the direction or topic of the discussion has changed.

-- The Greeting: Without a greeting at the beginning of your email you risk being viewed as bossy or terse.
+- The Greeting: Without a greeting at the beginning of your email, you risk being viewed as bossy or terse.
 Take the time to include a Hello, or Hi and the recipient’s name.
 How you type your contact’s name (John, Mr. Doe, etc.) is indicative of the level of formality your email will portray.
-Be careful to not take the liberty of being overly informal too quickly.
+Be careful not to take the liberty of being overly informal too quickly.
 Let the other side dictate the level of formality and follow their lead.
-After all, formality is just another form of courtesy!
-You can usually get an indication of how those you communicate with prefer to be addressed by how they sign-off their emails.
+After all, formality is just another form of respect.
+You can get an indication of how those you communicate with prefer to be addressed by how they sign off their emails.

-- The Body: Taking the time to communicate with clarity is time well spent.
-Complete, correctly structured and capitalized sentences that reflect proper grammar and punctuation are crucial to your message.
-Typing in all lower case or all caps does not lend to easy communications and gives the impression you are either lazy or illiterate.
+- The Body: Take the time to communicate with clarity as it is well worth your time.
+Complete, correctly structured, and capitalized sentences that reflect proper grammar and punctuation are crucial to your message.
+Typing in all lower case or caps does not lend to easy communication and gives the impression that you are either lazy or illiterate.
 Review and spell-check every message before clicking Send.
-Read your e-mail out loud to ensure you are relaying the intended tone.
+Better yet, read your email out loud to ensure you are relaying the intended tone.

-- The Closing: Whether it be “Thank you for your time!”, “Sincerely”, “Look forward to hearing from you!” or “Warm regards,” use what is consistent with the tone and objective of your message.
-By not having a proper closing you increase the possibility that your email will be perceived as demanding or curt.
-Without exception close by including your name to put that final considerate touch to your emails.
+- The Closing: Whether it be “Thank you for your time!”, “Sincerely,” “Look forward to hearing from you!” or “Warm regards,” use a closing that is consistent with the tone and objective of your message.
+Without a proper closing, you increase the possibility that your email will be perceived as demanding or curt.
+Without exception, close by including your name to put that final considerate touch on your emails.

-Make the effort to integrate these 5 essential elements in every email you send and you will contribute to the perception that you are tech savvy, courteous and a pleasure to communicate with.
-When it comes to email its all about communicating with knowledge, understanding and courtesy!
+Make an effort to integrate these 5 essential elements in every email you send.
+You will contribute to the perception that you are tech-savvy, courteous, and a pleasure to communicate with.
+For email to be effective means communicating with knowledge, understanding, and courtesy.